dchristle/sfsig/RFC.md

 ### 3.7 Validation Process

-1. Hounds store received messages (both CQ and RRR) in a pending queue.
+1. Received messages are shown in the Hound's WSJTX UI.
+RRR message types are stored internally in a pending queue.
-2. Upon receiving a CQ message:
+2. Upon receiving an Authenticated Signature message:
     - Verify the BLS signature using the Fox's public key
     - Extract the CSPRNG state
     - Use the CSPRNG state to validate all pending RRR messages by recomputing and comparing the 20-bit hashes
-3. Validated messages are moved from the pending queue to a validated message list
+3. Validated messages are removed from the pending queue, and the UI is updated to indicate the RRR message is valid
-4. Messages that fail validation are discarded or flagged as potentially fraudulent in the UI
+4. Messages that fail validation are also removed from the pending queue & flagged as potentially fraudulent in the UI

 ## 4. Code and Pseudo-code